What Are Salmon?

 Solid Gold is a brand that doesn’t feature as regularly in our articles as the others mentioned in this article.
 However, they do produce a few select formulas that we rate highly.

 Solid Gold recipes and products have very extravagant and flamboyant names, but nothing is confusing about their Leaping Waters Cold Water Salmon & Vegetable formula.

 Salmon is the core ingredient and is accompanied by Ocean Fish meal.
 Find out more about Ocean Fish Meal in our article Ocean Fish Meal In Dog Food.
-The formula also features Chicken Fat which is becoming a favorite way to add additional fat and flavor to dog food.
-Find out more about Chicken Fat in our article Chicken Fat In Dog Food.
+The formula also features Chicken Fat, which is becoming a favorite way to add additional fat and flavor to dog food.
+Find out more about Chicken Fat in our article, Chicken Fat In Dog Food.

 The formula also makes use of a substantial number of vegetable and starch ingredients of varying quality.
-This includes the staples of Peas, Chickpeas, and Tapioca.
+This range includes the staples of Peas, Chickpeas, and Tapioca.
 Lastly, it contains Pea Fiber.
 While this is a vegetable by-product, it is considered the least concerning of all the Pea By-products as it’s only nutritional value is fiber.